LucaPizzagalli/lucapizzagalli.com/src/blog/MaximumLkelihood/maximum-likelihood.md

 Let's see what our friend maximum likelihood thinks instead.
 Kidding, it's not our friend.
 Maximum likelihood is a bitch.

 You already know how it works.
-In general you look for the parameter that maximizes the probability of extracting the sample that you actually extracted.
+In general you look for the parameter that maximizes the probability of extracting the sample you actually extracted.
 In other words you compute the likelihood and then you take the max.

 *This already smells bullshit.*